medic/medic-docs/configuration/developing-community-health-applications.md

 To build your own application using the framework you will need an instance set up for testing.
 You can set up a local instance by [following these instructions](https://github.com/medic/medic#easy-local-deployment).

 ### Build tool
 The build tool for applications using the framework is `medic-conf`.
 Follow the installation instructions [here](https://github.com/medic/medic-conf/blob/master/README.md).
 To properly use the tool you will need your application files in set locations within a folder.
-Once you are set up with the basic file structure you can edit the files and rebuild the application by compiling or converting components as needed, and uploading them to your test instance.
+Once you are set up with the basic file structure you can edit the files, and rebuild the application by compiling or converting components as needed, and uploading them to your test instance.

 ### Background skills
 To build applications with the Community Health Application Framework the follow skills are helpful, ordered by importance: